Skip to main content

 Reload

-Click the reload icon next to your locally installed plugin.Reload button
+Click the reload icon next to your locally installed node.Reload button

 3